-It was Christmas Day.
-My fiancé and I were seated at the family table writing the last of our holiday cards.
+It was Christmas Day and my fiancé and I were seated at the family table writing the last of our holiday cards.
 Her Grandpa came over to me and asked if I could write a card for Mosca (pronounced moo-sh-ka) on his behalf.

 Mosca means fly in Portuguese and it’s also considered a term of endearment.
-Mosca is Grandma.
+Mosca is my fiancé’s Grandma.

 Grandpa spoke mostly Portuguese, but his eyes were a telling sign that he wanted me to write something special for the woman he’s stood by for the past 50+ years.
-I asked him a few questions about Mosca.
-Questions that no one ever thought to ask.
-Being an outsider, it was easier for me to ask them and I imagine, for him to answer as well.
-I wrote the following on December 25, 2018.
+I asked him a few questions about Mosca, questions that no one ever thought to ask.
+Being an outsider, it was easier for me to ask them and I imagine for him, to answer as well.
+I wrote the following on December 25th, 2018.
 My words were merely a vessel for what this beautiful man had in his heart.

-“After 53 years of marriage Matilda, the flame of our love has not withered.
-With your warmth, feisty attitude and resilience, you’ve made our house into a home.
-Through our careers, the family we’ve made and all the memories we’ve shared, you’ve been not only my wife but also my very best friend.
-If I had do it all over again with you, I wouldn’t hesitate.
-Matilda my love, cheers to this year and many more.”
+“After 53-years of marriage Matilde, the flame of our love has not withered.
+With your warmth, feisty attitude, and resilience, you’ve made our house into a home.
+Through our careers, the family we’ve made, and all the memories we’ve shared, you’ve been not only my wife but also my very best friend.
+If I had to do it all over again with you, I wouldn’t hesitate.
+Matilde my love, cheers to this year, and many more.”